hemanthkuncha/tws-three-tier-app/duckdns-TLS-Setup.md

+## 🔐 SSL Management Strategy

+### ❌ Manual Method (Legacy/Testing)
+Previously, SSL was handled via OpenSSL:
+1. Generated `.key` and `.cert` manually.
+2. Created Kubernetes Secret: `kubectl create secret tls old-tls --key key.pem --cert cert.pem`.
+3. Cons: Manual renewal required, browsers show "Not Secure" warnings.

+### ✅ Automated Method (Production)
+Now handled by **cert-manager + DuckDNS Webhook**:
+1. Cert-manager detects the `tls` block in the Ingress.
+2. It requests a valid certificate from Let's Encrypt.
+3. It automatically stores the cert/key in the `myapp-tls-prod` secret.
+4. **Pros:** Fully trusted by browsers, automated 90-day renewals.

-# Real TLS Setup with Let's Encrypt, cert-manager, and DuckDNS
+## Real TLS Setup with Let's Encrypt, cert-manager, and DuckDNS

 This guide covers setting up **DNS-01** challenge validation for a Kubernetes cluster using **DuckDNS**.
 This method is preferred for local/home environments because it doesn't require opening Port 80 and supports internal IP addresses.